The self-supervised spectral-spatial attention-based transformer network for automated, accurate prediction of crop nitrogen status from UAV imagery: Conclusion

 \section{Conclusion}

-We have proposed a channel-spatial attention-based vision transformer (CSVT) for accurately estimating the nitrogen status of wheat using images from UAV imagery.
-This work proposes a channel-spatial attention Block to replace self-attention in ViT, capturing both spatial and channel features.
-In addition, local-to-global self-supervised learning has been introduced to train the model with unlabeled data.
-The proposed model has been compared with state-of-the-art methods as well as being tested and evaluated against both testing and independent datasets.
-Meanwhile, the cross-covariance matrix is used to replace Gram to derive an attention map that changes the complexity of the transformer layer from quadratic to linear.
+We have proposed a novel spectral-spatial attention-based vision transformer (SSVT) for accurately estimating the nitrogen status of wheat using images from UAV imagery.
+The model framework proposes a spectral-spatial attention block consists of SBA and SIB, which can simultaneously learn both spatial and spectral features for accurate crop N estimation.
+The proposed model has been compared with state-of-the-art methods as well as being evaluated on both testing and independent datasets.
 The experimental results show competitive advantages over the existing works in terms of accuracy and computing performance, and model generalizability.
-Moreover, since acquiring labeled data is time consuming and costly, a local-to-global self-supervised learning is introduced to pre-train the proposed CSVT with unlabelled data.
-The proposed CSVT has been compared with state-of-the-art models as well as tested and validated on both testing and independent datasets.
-The proposed approach achieved high accuracy (0.96) with good generalizability and reproducibility.
+Moreover, since model training requires massive labeled data, which is time consuming and costly.
+A local-to-global self-supervised learning has been introduced to pre-train the model with unlabeled data.
+We believe this approach will significantly contribute to the remote sensing field through self-supervised learning from unlabeled data.
+Meanwhile, the cross-covariance matrix is used to reduce the computational complexity of the model from quadratic to linear, which allows the proposed models to operate on a larger area.
+As a generic method, in the future, we will extend it to other data, especially multi to hyper spectral data to take advantage of its ability in both spectral and spatial feature learning.